akhileshnitt/biddingsystem/README.md

 1. H2 db is used for testing
 2. Liquibase is used to manage schema
 3. ModelMapper is used to map entity to dto
-4. @Version is used to imlement Concurrency
+4. @Version is used to imlement Concurrency,Optimistic locking to work in distributed env
 5. Redis is used  as write back cache
 6. Oauth2 is used for securing Api basead on Token
 7. Spring AOP is used for Logging aspect